sass/sass/spec/types/calculation.md

 * Let `arguments` be the result of [simplifying](#simplifying-a-calculationvalue) each of `calc`'s arguments.

+* If `calc` is contained within a supports declaration, return a calculation with the same name as `calc` and `arguments` as its arguments.

 * If `calc`'s name is `"calc"`, the syntax guarantees that `arguments` contain only a single argument.
 If that argument is a number or calculation, return it.